MarcoTarasco/ZFBONE/README.md

 ### Manual installation

-Download the file "**ZFBONE.ijm**" from the repository and save it in the FIJI folder for macros.
+Download the file "**ZFBONE.ijm**" from the [release section](https://github.com/MarcoTarasco/ZFBONE/releases/tag/v1.0), then save it in the FIJI application folder.

 File location is: Applications\Fiji\macros\toolsets\ **ZFBONE.ijm**